-The standing barbell shoulder press is an amazing exercise that targets a lot of muscle and increases the stability of your core.
+The standing barbell shoulder press (also known as the overhead press) is an amazing exercise that targets a lot of muscle and increases the stability of your core.
 The most of the work is done by the front and side delts, then the rear delts, upper pectoral muscles, triceps and traps.
 Lower back muscles and abdominal muscles are also included in the movement as they help in stabilization.

-Even though it works so many muscle groups, very few people use the standing barbell shoulder press in their workout routines.
-Instead they replace it with the seated press, dumbbell press, machine shoulder press etc.
+Even though it works so many muscle groups, a large number of people avoid using the standing barbell shoulder press in their workout routines.
+Instead they replace it with the seated barbell press, seated dumbbell press, machine shoulder press etc.

-Even though the bench press is mostly used for building power and mass in your upper body, we can safely say that the standing barbell shoulder press is the basic movement for the development of a powerful top.
+Even though many trainees use the bench press for building power and mass in the upper body, we can safely say that the standing barbell shoulder press is the basic movement for the development of a powerful top.
+It’s way better than the bench press for building upper body mass and strength and as you’ll see, the standing shoulder press has more benefits.

 1. Prevention of injuries.
 Standing barbell shoulder press strengthens your shoulder girdle.
 A strong shoulder girdle prevents smaller injuries to the shoulders from other exercises and movements.